AndresICM/16S-rRNA-Metabarcoding-analysis/README.md

 BA3T03-R1.fastq  BA3T11-R1.fastq  LF3T01-R1.fastq  LF3T07-R1.fastq
 BA3T03-R2.fastq  BA3T11-R2.fastq  LF3T01-R2.fastq  LF3T07-R2.fastq
 ```
 Sixteen files are part of this tutorial.
-BA stands for Bioaugmentation and LF to landfarming, which was the control treatment.
-Then Txx indicate the time of sampling.
+BA stands for Bioaugmentation and LF for landfarming, which was the control treatment.
+Then Txx indicates the time of sampling.
 T01 is the initial point, T03, T07 and T11 are at the 2nd, 6th and 10th week respectively.
-The after the - appears a R1 or R2, which correspond to the forward and reverse reads of a sample
+The after the - appears an R1 or R2, which correspond to the forward and reverse reads of a sample

 ## Assemble Forward and Reverse Reads

 Now, let's get into mothur, just typing mothur on your terminal.
 Then we can use the make.file command to make a file which indicates the forward and reverse sequence of a sample.
-This file is used latter to assemble both sequences
+This file is used later to assemble both sequences
 ```
 mothur

 make.file(inputdir=Demultiplexed/, type=fastq, prefix=tutorial)
 ```
-In this command, in the inputdir, we selected the folder with the raw files; type indicates the file extension; and the prefix is the name that we want assign to all of our subsequent files.
+In this command, the inputdir, we selected the folder with the raw files, the type indicates the file extension, and the prefix is the name that we want to assign to all of our subsequent files.

 Now, let's inspect the output file in a different terminal window, so we don't have to quit Mothur yet.